 Alarming Abuse Rates

-When considering the fear and shame that dissuades children from reporting sexual abuse to their parents or the authorities, it is alarming to know that there are 80,000 cases reported every year.
-This means that there are countless more cases that have gone unreported because the victims felt too ashamed or afraid to report the abuse.
-A report released in 2000 also revealed that nearly 10% of students will be subjected to some form of sexual abuse at some point throughout their education.
-This means that 4.5 million students in the country are at risk.
+When considering the fear and shame that dissuades children from reporting sexual abuse to their parents or the authorities, it is disturbing to know that there are 80,000 cases reported every year.
+Unfortunately, countless more cases have gone unreported because the victims felt too ashamed or afraid to report the abuse.
+A report released in 2000 also revealed that nearly 10% of students are subjected to some form of sexual abuse at some point throughout their education.
+This statistic means that 4.5 million students in the country are at risk.

-It is important to understand what can be considered sexual abuse, as it does not always require an actual physical act.
-Following are some of the actions that can be considered sexual abuse.
+It is essential to understand what can be considered sexual abuse, as it does not always require an actual physical act.
+Following are some of the actions that can be regarded as sexual abuse.

 - Exposing students to pornographic images or attempting to photograph students in the nude.